Skip to main content

 Specialists should pay close attention to the CLE requirements for continued certification.
 The CLE standard for some specialties requires the applicant to obtain a minimum number of CLE credit hours in topics in the specialty (or related fields) in each of the five years prior to applying for recertification.
 In addition, “rollover” of CLE credits from one calendar year to the next is NOT allowed to satisfy the CLE requirements for recertification.

-To retain certification, an annual fee of $150 must be paid each spring.
-Specialists are mailed an invoice for the annual fee which should be paid within 45 days.
-The annual fee is waived during any year in which a specialist must apply for recertification and those specialists will not be sent an invoice.
+To retain certification, an annual fee of $150 must be paid each year.
+Specialists are emailed a reminder on July 1.
+The annual fee is due on September 30.
+The annual fee is waived during any year in which a specialist must apply for recertification, and those specialists will not be invoiced for the annual fee during their recertification year.
 Failure to pay the annual fee can result in revocation of certification.